NiclasvanEyk/niclasve.me/src/content/projects/keepac.md

 That was easy!
-We did not even have to open a clunky IDE, or whatever text editor you prefer.
+We did not even have to open our IDE or text editor.

-> If you use `git` on the command line, this workflow feels very similar to `git init`.
+If you use `git` on the command line, this workflow feels very similar to `git init`.
-> This is on purpose.
+This is on purpose.
-> While the `git` CLI is not known for being intuitive, it has some nice features that inspired `changelog`.
+While the `git` CLI is not known for being intuitive, it has some nice features that inspired `changelog`.

+### Documenting Changes

-Now implement a new feature.
+Now imagine we have implement a new feature.
-The details are not important, just imagine we added a new API that our users should know about, because it will make their lives easier.
+The details are not important, just imagine we added a new API that our users should know about.
 Again, we use `changelog` for this, directly from our terminal.

 ```ansi